sizeofvoid/libopeninput/README.md

 Bugs can be filed in the libinput component of Wayland: https://bugs.freedesktop.org/enter_bug.cgi?product=Wayland&component=libinput

-Where possible, please provide an [evemu](http://www.freedesktop.org/wiki/Evemu/) recording of the input device and/or the event sequence in question.
+Where possible, please provide the `libinput record` output of the input device and/or the event sequence in question.

 See @ref reporting_bugs for more info.